 Home Within a School

 The School of Constructed Environments (SCE) is home to the BFA in Product Design program.
 This academic home supports the interdisciplinary inquiry that distinguishes Parsons as a whole.
 Students pursuing SCE’s architectural, product, and lighting design tracks share research and fabrication facilities, and all work in an open design studio with wireless digital capability.
-Collaborative projects underscore the spatial and experiential qualities of furniture, equipment, and objects and expose product designers to opportunities to effect social change among different audiences and at unexpected scales.
+Collaborative projects underscore the spatial and experiential qualities of furniture, equipment, and objects and expose product designers to opportunities to effect social change in different communities and at unexpected scales.
 Some of these collaborations—interdisciplinary projects for the Luxury Education Foundation, for example—occur with other partners, like Parsons’ School of Design Strategies or Columbia Business School.

 Liberal Arts Inquiry